 This contrasts somewhat negatively with the altogether more transparent Reed application earlier, in which she clicked on an advert, appraised herself in relation to the role, submitted updated CV and received confirmation of her application and next steps.
 Then, unlike with the Candidate Point application, there were no redirections through third parties or diversions from the goal of the application itself, which Candidate Point consistently does.
 It is impossible for her, in real time, to notice this and in the case of the HR Assistant advert hosted by ZipRecruiter, do more than respond to requests for information to complete the application.
 She cannot stand back and appraise the validity of the platform or the requests.
-The impossibility of this seems to result from a combination of the speed with which she interacts with the ZipRecruiter platform, the disarming persuasiveness of its chatty conversation?.
+The impossibility of this seems to result from a combination of the speed with which she interacts with the ZipRecruiter platform, the disarming persuasiveness of its chatty conversational interaction style and the limited agency it permits her in directing the "conversation".
 In the end, it is not clear if she has applied for the HR assistant job, or simply added her CV to ZipRecruiter's database, yet in real time, neither Parastou nor I noticed the lack of transparency in ZipRecruiter's practice.